 The Rest and the Void

-Christeen Francis completed her BFA at NSCADU, spent nine years in New York City, and returned to her hometown of Montreal to complete her MFA at Concordia University.
-A printmaker and musician, she ran a print shop in Brooklyn and played in several bands.
+Christeen Francis completed her BFA at NSCADU and her MFA at Concordia University.
+She is Director of St Michael's Printshop, St-John's (NL).
+A printmaker and musician, she also ran a print shop in Brooklyn and played in several bands.
 She is committed to social and political print that engages with local communities and the public at large.
 She has exhibited in Canada, the United States, Germany, and Iceland and is a member of the Justseeds Artist Cooperative.
 Her research interests include the right to the city, urban wildlife and wild spaces, and the homogenization of cities and culture.